 She gazed across the chasm, out to the waiting cell door wistfully.
 Barely five yards separated them.
 It was so close, yet so far.
 How could she possibly cross to that?

 Then from a distance, she heard voices.
 They sounded like they were coming from the hallway.
 Guards, she thought.
 They were patrolling.
-Their footsteps were loud, sounds created from a metal-to-metal interaction.
+Their footsteps were loud, sounds created from the clinking of the floor to the metal underneath their boots.
 Two armored guards came into view, their helmets tucked under their arms.
 She squinted; she recognized one faintly, with blue feral eyes, furry, ungloved hands, and a husky voice.

 A growl originated at the back of her throat.
 Once a traitor, always a traitor.
 She thought he had redeemed himself at the end of the Titan War, by killing himself to stop Kronos from fully rising.
 Looks like she was wrong.

 The low growl made both of them turn towards her.
 The other went rigid, clutching his marble-colored spear dangerously, while Luke approached the cell door, peering through.
 His eyes met hers.

 They were different from she had remembered, but alike at the same time.
 His eyes were no longer gold, no longer possessed; but his blue eyes were as bright as ever, as the last time they were a family with Annabeth.
 His eyes held a feral look to them, as if a wild animal was trapped inside of him, ready to be released and cause chaos.
 She thought it was only her imagination when they became that bright as he saw her.

 "Thalia," he rumbled, his eyes widening as though he hadn't expected to see her there.
 "What..
 What are you—"